aidenybai/hacky/README.md

 render(Clicker(0), document.body);
 ```

+`render()` function has a standard interface that is used in many Virtual DOM libraries.
+First argument is a Virtual DOM to render, and the second one is a DOM node that will be used as the live DOM reference.

+`component()` function accepts a generator function that yields the "Virtual DOM" nodes.

+`button()` function will instantiate a "Virtual DOM" node for an element.

+`this.state()` function will instantiate a new state reference, in which you can mutate by the `.value` property.

 ## Acknowledgments

-Hacky takes heavy inspiration from [React](https://reactjs.org), and believes in the core philosophies and values behind [Million](https://million.js.org).
+Hacky takes heavy inspiration from [Crank.js](https://github.com/bikeshaving/crank), and depends on [Million](https://million.js.org).
 Feel free to check them out if you interested in an alternative library to use.

 ## License